MicrosoftLearning/mslearn-knowledge-mining/Instructions/Exercises/07-exercise-add-to-index-use-push-api.md

     The settings file should look similar to the above.
 1. Save your change by pressing **CTRL + S**.
-1. Select the **OptimizeDataIndexing.csproj** file. <!-- Added this and the next two steps in case we can't update the file in the repo that holds these (seems to be separate from the other labs)-->
-1. On the fifth line, change `<TargetFramework>netcoreapp3.1</TargetFramework>` to `<TargetFramework>net7.0</TargetFramework>`. <!--- can be removed if no longer needed based on the above-->
-1. Save your change by pressing **CTRL + S**.<!--- can be removed if no longer needed based on the above-->
-1. In the terminal, enter `cd ./optimize-data-indexing/v11/OptimizeDataIndexing` then press **Enter** to change into the correct directory.
+1. Right-click the the **OptimizeDataIndexing** folder and select **Open in Integrated Terminal**.
-1. Select the **Program.cs** file.
-Then, in the terminal, enter `dotnet run` and press **Enter**.
+1. In the terminal, enter `dotnet run` and press **Enter**.

     ![A screenshot showing the app running in VS Code with an exception.](../media/07-media/debug-application.png) The output shows that in this case, the best performing batch size is 900 documents.
-As it reaches 3.688 MB per second.
+As it reaches 6.071 MB per second.

-### Edit the code to implement threading and a backoff and retry strategy
+## Edit the code to implement threading and a backoff and retry strategy

 There's code commented out that's ready to change the app to use threads to upload documents to the search index.

 1. Make sure you've selected **Program.cs**.

     ![A screenshot of VS Code showing the Program.cs file.](../media/07-media/edit-program-code.png)
-1. Comment out lines 38 and 39 like this:
+1. Comment out lines 37 and 38 like this:

     ```csharp
     //Console.WriteLine("{0}", "Finding optimal batch size...\n");
     //await TestBatchSizesAsync(searchClient, numTries: 3);
     ```

-1. Uncomment lines 41 to 49.
+1. Uncomment lines 44 to 48.

     ```csharp
-    long numDocuments = 100000;
-    DataGenerator dg = new DataGenerator();
-    List<Hotel> hotels = dg.GetHotels(numDocuments, "large");

     Console.WriteLine("{0}", "Uploading using exponential backoff...\n");
     await ExponentialBackoff.IndexDataAsync(searchClient, hotels, 1000, 8);